We love to talk about crazy baby names.

 3. It is the name of a fictional villain.

-No, you cannot name your child Anakin.
+Yes, you can name your baby Anakin.

 This might be one of the most challenging prohibitions, because frankly, we know what we know.
 And no one chooses their child’s name with the intent to insult others.